Maxenoz/Maxenoz-s-AI-Extension/README.md

 Please read this whole **README.md**.

+also I just used GitHub Pages so URL downloading on TurboWarp works :)

 # About

 This extension connects to **[OpenRouter](https://openrouter.ai)**, an **AI API platform**.
 It uses the API key included in the string section.